astoycos/iotContainerSource/README.md

 # iotContainerSource

 The Following Repo is the implementation of a custom [Knative Container Source]()https://knative.dev/docs/eventing/sources/ that delivers IOT data Enmasse to any Knative Service or Channel in the cloudevent format.
-The orginazation of the stack is described by the following diagam
+The gernal orginazation of the stack in a real world use case could look like the following

 ![stack Diagram](https://raw.githubusercontent.com/astoycos/iotContainerSource/master/docs/iotContainerSource.png)